Glasgow and South Western Railway: The G&SWR formed

-The trains on the Dumfries line now ran through to Carlisle, an arrangement having been made with the Caledonian Railway to permit this.
+The trains on the Dumfries line now ran through to Carlisle, an arrangement having been made with the Caledonian Railway (CR) to permit this.
 However the CR did not encourage the G&SWR and only on 1 March 1851 was a booking clerk given accommodation at Carlisle Citadel passenger station.
 This was granted on an undertaking that the G&SWR would never interfere with the business of the CR or the Lancaster and Carlisle Railway, and tolls were charged for use of the line from Gretna, and for bulk goods passing through Carlisle, whether transshipped or not.
 The CR ensured that all traffic between south of Carlisle and Glasgow or Edinburgh was routed over its own line.

 The accounts for the first half-year, produced in March 1851, showed gross income for the six months to be £87,186 and a 2.25% dividend was declared.
 The company owned 72 engines, 171 passenger coaches, and 2,416 non-passenger vehicles.
 Good enough as the results were, the long main line to Gretna was not producing much, due to the dominance of competing route of the Caledonian Railway, and business in general declined following the first half-year.
 A pooling agreement was finalised in 1853 which mitigated some of the worst toll charges, but routing of goods traffic via the CR was made obligatory in many situations.
 The agreement included a comprehensive limitation on encroachment by either railway into the other's territory.